Peppermint Meringue Cookies Recipe

 Stiff peaks of meringue on the whisk of a stand mixer

-If you want to add swirls to the cookies, use red gel food coloring to make two lines on the inside of your piping bag and a small brush to spread it out a bit.
+Pipe the cookies.
+If you want to add swirls to the peppermint meringue cookies, use red gel food coloring to make two lines on the inside of your piping bag and a small brush to spread it out a bit.
 Repeat on the opposite side.
+Then fill the bag and pipe small rounds or rosettes onto the prepared baking sheet about an inch apart.

+Bake and cool.
 Bake at 250°F for 35-40 minutes or until firm and crisp on the outside.
 Turn off the oven, close it, and allow the meringues to cool inside the oven.

+Decorate the meringues.
 While the peppermint meringue cookies cool, chop the candy canes and melt the chocolate as per the package instructions.
 Dip the bottom of each cookie in the melted chocolate and crushed candy canes.
 Place back on the silicone baking mat or some wax or parchment paper and allow to harden.

 Once they are completely cooled and hardened, they can be stored in an airtight container for up to 2 days.
-After that they will still be safe to eat, but they will lose some of their crisp exterior and get chewier.
+After that, they will still be safe to eat, but they will lose some of their crisp exterior and get chewier.

 I do not recommend freezing this cookie.
 Peppermint Meringue Kisses are an easy cookie recipe, but one you will want to make shortly before you plan to enjoy them.